 A fully dependent or unprepared individual will find it difficult to adjust and to be suddenly independent or self-sufficient if they have not cultivated a preparedness mindset.

 When it comes to preparation, the best place to start is with your physical body.
 Eat a healthy diet and stay physically active to help build resilience and strength.
 Next, take a close look at your social circle to ensure you're around positive people who share similar interests and values.

 When it comes to being prepared and building self confidence, your finances are also very important.
 Consider ways you can be smarter with your money in terms of building your income, saving, investing and protecting your assets.
 Having a plan around all of this is a great key to building ongoing self confidence and being prepared for almost anything.

 5. Pretend Confidence If You Don't Have It

 You've heard the saying, "Fake it until you make it".

 If you lack confidence, at least try and act confident until you are.

-- Posture: stand up tall and straight with your head in line.
-You’ll feel so much better about yourself and you’ll appear self confident.
+1. Good Posture: In any public environment, stand up tall, put your shoulders back and hold your head high.
+You will look and feel so much better about yourself and you’ll appear self confident.

 Tolman Self Care.